CleberCorrea15/The-Alpha-group/README.md

 3. Use the visualization and analysis scripts to explore the generated data.

+4. ## Computational Modules

+This repository contains the computational framework developed for the Extended Alpha Group.

+Current implementations include:

+• Matrix representation of the Extended Alpha Group;
+• Construction of the operator M(θ);
+• Frobenius decomposition;
+• Monte Carlo simulations;
+• Spectral analysis;
+• Graph-theoretical analysis;
+• Lie algebra construction;
+• Automatic computation of Lie brackets;
+• Structure constants;
+• Jacobi identity verification;
+• Center computation;
+• Closed subalgebra search;
+• Topological and geometric analysis.

+These implementations accompany the scientific publications of the Extended Alpha Group and are intended to ensure full computational reproducibility.

 ## References

 Corrêa, C. S., & De Melo, T. B. (2025).
 The Alpha Group Dynamic Mapping.
 ArXiv. https://arxiv.org/abs/2507.18303.